About Healthy Diversity

 Methods of meeting the needs of diverse patient groups

 The primary objective of the Healthy Diversity project is to improve the capacity of health professionals and institutions in meeting the needs of a culturally diverse patient group, thereby reducing the barriers to accessing services and alleviating different forms of discrimination within the health sector.

 The Healthy Diversity training tools and resources address the following target groups:

 Institutions providing continuous / initial education for health professionals

 In addition to that, from a symmetrical perspective, social workers dealing with migrants and migrants themselves could also enrich their understanding about migration from a public health perspective.

 Critical Incidents Methodology for Healthy Diversity

-Suspending the theoretical debate and focusing on the level of practice, the method of critical incidents developed by French social psychologist Margalit Cohen-Emerique offers a passage between these two risks.
+Suspending the theoretical debate and moving to the level of practice, the method of Critical Incidents developed by the French social psychologist Margalit Cohen-Emerique offers a passage between these two risks.
 It proposes an ingenious strategy to uncover the set of cultural norms, values, behaviours that people bring into an encounter with others, and which filter the way they interpret and respond to others.
-Through lifting the often negative emotional haze surrounding intercultural misunderstanding, it helps to become aware of the illusion of our own cultural neutrality, and invites us to explore the cultural reference frames in a more objective way, and opening up a margin for negotiation where prejudice has a lesser role to play.
+Through lifting the often negative emotional haze surrounding intercultural misunderstanding, the Critical Incidents Methodology helps to become more aware of the illusion of our own cultural neutrality and invites us to explore the cultural reference frames in a more objective way, opening up a margin for negotiation where prejudice has a lesser role to play.